chef-boneyard/chef-client/README.md

 #### Launchd

-On Mac OS X and Mac OS X Server, the default service implementation is "launchd".
+On macOS and macOS Server, the default service implementation is "launchd".

 Since launchd can run a service in interval mode, by default chef-client is not started in daemon mode like on Debian or Ubuntu.
 Keep this in mind when you look at your process list and check for a running chef process!
 If you wish to run chef-client in daemon mode, set attribute `chef_client.launchd_mode` to "daemon".